Simon2828/west-bridgford-advice-centre/src/pages/about/index.md

       text: >
         FUNDING

         The West Bridgford Advice Centre is partly funded by Nottinghamshire County Council and also receives occasional charitable donations.
-The Centre also gratefully acknowledges the support of Rothera Sharp for the contribution it makes to providing legal advice, and St. Giles Church for providing accommodation and office support.
+The Centre gratefully acknowledges the support of Rothera Sharp in providing legal advice, and St. Giles Church in providing accommodation and office support.
     - image: /img/bottom-left.jpg
       text: >+
         CONFIDENTIALITY AND DATA PROTECTION POLICY